-The Blue Dots are Child & Family Care Hubs for children, women and other vulnerable people living in refugee camps in Central Greece, Epirus, Central and Eastern Macedonia, as well as in the urban environment of these regions, where the greatest populations’ needs are recorded.
+The Child & Family Support Hubs are for children, women and other vulnerable people living in refugee camps in Central Greece, Epirus, Central and Eastern Macedonia, as well as in the urban environment of these regions, where the greatest populations’ needs are recorded.

 After its successful implementation, SolidarityNow expanded the program nationwide.